List of former championships in Total Nonstop Action Wrestling

 In professional wrestling, championships are competed for in scripted storylines by a promotion's roster of contracted wrestlers.
-Impact Wrestling (formerly Total Nonstop Action Wrestling (TNA)) is a Nashville, Tennessee-based professional wrestling promotion.
-The promotion was founded in 2002; in the company's 19-year history, fourteen different unique championships, some originating from other promotions, have been promoted by Impact and later abandoned by the promotion.
+Total Nonstop Action Wrestling (TNA, formerly Impact Wrestling) is a Nashville, Tennessee-based professional wrestling promotion.
+The promotion was founded in 2002; in the company's 19-year history, fourteen different unique championships, some originating from other promotions, have been promoted by TNA and later abandoned by the promotion.
 The following is a list of the promotion's former championships that were once active and contended for by its roster.

-Defunct championships promoted by Impact
+Defunct championships promoted by TNA

-This section of championships are a list of titles which were exclusive to Impact.
+This section of championships are a list of titles which were exclusive to TNA.